 Besides, people downsize all the time.
-In fact, last night the Honeybee and I were watching an episode of House Hunters.
-In it, this middle-aged couple said they were looking to trade their very large old house for a smaller “green” home that was easy on the environment.
+In fact, last night the Honeybee and I were watching an episode of House Hunters where this middle-aged couple was looking to trade their very large old house for a smaller “green” home.

 “I like these two.
 They’re practical!”
 I said to the Honeybee.